Tochemey/goakt/README.md

 - `UnBecome` - resets the actor behavior to the default one which is the Actor.Receive method.
 - `BecomeStacked` - sets a new behavior to the actor to the top of the behavior stack, while maintaining the previous ones.
 - `UnBecomeStacked()` - sets the actor behavior to the previous behavior before `BecomeStacked()` was called.
 This only works with `BecomeStacked()`.

-### Mailbox

-Once can implement a custom mailbox.
-See [Mailbox](./actors/mailbox.go).
-The default mailbox makes use of buffered channels.

 ### Router